The-OpenROAD-Project/ORAssistant/README.md

 ## Introduction

-The OpenROAD chat assistant aims to provide easy and quick access to information regarding tools, responses to questions and commonly occurring problems in OpenROAD and its native flow-OpenROAD-flow-scripts.
+The OpenROAD chat assistant aims to provide easy and quick access to information regarding tools, responses to questions and commonly occurring problems in OpenROAD and its native flow OpenROAD-flow-scripts.

 The current architecture uses certain retrieval techniques on OpenROAD documentation and other online data sources.
 We aim to continuously improve the architecture and the associated the dataset to improve accuracy, coverage and robustness.